llmariner/llmariner/tutorials/getting_started.md

 A pod is created in your Kubernetes cluster in a namespace where a project is associated.
 By default pods run in the `default` namespace.

-You can check the progress of the fine-tuning job by accessing the K8s cluster or run the CLI command (e.g., `llmo fine-tuning jobs list`, `llmo fine-tuning jobs logs <job-id>`).
+You can check the progress of the fine-tuning job by accessing the K8s cluster or run the CLI command (e.g., `llma fine-tuning jobs list`, `llma fine-tuning jobs logs <job-id>`).

 You will need to wait for several minutes for job completion.